 The amount of collateral required to be deposited for securities borrowed is an amount generally in excess of the fair value of the securities borrowed.
 For securities loaned, the Company receives collateral in the form of cash that typically exceeds the fair value of securities loaned.
-The Company monitors the fair value of securities borrowed and loaned daily, with additional collateral obtained, or refunded, when deemed appropriate.
+The Company has established policies and procedures for mitigating credit risk on securities borrowed transactions, including reviewing and establishing limits for credit exposure, maintaining collateral, and continually assessing the creditworthiness of counterparties.
+The Company minimizes credit risks by monitoring the fair value of securities borrowed and loaned daily, with additional collateral obtained, or refunded, when deemed appropriate.
+The Company estimates expected credit losses over the contractual term of the securities borrowed transactions, and reasonable and supportable forecasts.
+As a result of the short-term nature of the transactions, the amount of unsettled credit exposure is limited to the amount owed to the Company for a short period of time.
+Further, the Company has not experienced any significant defaults.
+As such, the Company has not recorded a credit loss allowance on securities borrowed.